dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/07_Hand Tracking.md

 ## What is XRI?

-Unity provides a set of interaction systems under the [XR Interaction Toolkit (XRI)](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.3/manual/index.html).
+Unity provides a set of interaction systems under the [XR Interaction Toolkit (XRI)](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.0/manual/index.html).

 XRI provides XR-focussed interactions.
 It allows you to make one application which works on many platforms, devices and with various input sources (hand tracking, controllers, keyboards, joysticks etc).

-Some available Interactors are:
+Some available Interactors are:⚠️

-- Direct - For triggering events or grabbing objects
+- Poke: used for interacting with interactables by poking.
+Pose driven by the index finger's tip.
-- Ray - For indirect input, far field UI controls, teleporting, and summoning
+- [Near-Far](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.0/manual/near-far-interactor.html?q=near): utilizes both near and far interaction casters, allowing seamless transitions between different interaction types, replacing the need for using the XR Direct Interactor and the XR Ray Interactor.
-- Poke - For direct UI (3D and 2D) and triggering events
+- Teleport: For indirect input, far field UI controls, teleporting, and summoning⚠️

 We recommend exploring the capabilities of the XRI package to determine what is most useful for your project.
 Unity’s documentation and guides are a great place to get started.